 Key facts:

-• The first teeth to appear are the incisors, followed by canine teeth and then premolars and molars.
-Puppies have six incisors on both the upper and lower gums.
+- The first teeth to appear are the incisors, followed by the canine teeth, and then the “baby” premolars.
+Puppies have six incisors on both the upper and lower jaws.

-Puppies, just like human babies, grow their teeth after they are born.
-This, unfortunately, means teething pain and a great desire to chew (which can last up until they’re 1 year old!).
-This also means they’re going to need a lot of patience from their loving pet parent, as they won’t be able to communicate to you when their teeth are causing them discomfort…
+Just like human babies, puppies grow their teeth after birth.
+Unfortunately, this means teething pain and an increased desire to chew – sometimes your shoes or furniture – which can last until they’re 1 year old!
+This also means they’re going to need a lot of patience from you, their loving pet parent, as they won’t be able to communicate when their teeth are causing them discomfort.

 When Do Puppies Stop Teething?

-The teething process for puppies lasts between 6-8 months, but again exact timelines will vary from dog to dog and can last up to 1 year.
+The teething process for puppies usually lasts between 6-8 months, but again, the exact timeline will vary from dog to dog and can last up to 1 year.

 7 Common Signs Your Puppy Is Teething